michibo/feyncop/README.md

 installed on your machine.
 For information on how to install Python please consult https://www.python.org/

+You need also a C compiler and the Cython compiler, so that both commands `gcc` and `cythonize` are available on your machine.

 Additionally if you do not use the pre-built version, the nauty package by Brendan McKay is needed.
 The newest version can be downloaded from: http://pallini.di.uniroma1.it/

 Installation